huegli/process-pdfs/categories.md

 - If there is more than one category, sort them alphabetically
 - Use ONLY category words from the list below, If no applicable category can be found, use "reviewcategory" instead
 - If a file mentions lucy, mikhaila, stephanie, vincent or kahlea explicitly, use the respective word as one of the categories
+- Any file that mentions "Brookside Lane" should have the category "home" and "sandiego" associated with it
+- Any file that mentions "Elizabeth Lane" should have the category "home" and "danville" associated with it
+- Any file that mentions "Seahorn Cirle" should have the category "rental" and "sandiego" associated with it
 - Category words should be concatenated with '-'

 # Allowed Categories